State of Grace

 Critical Reception

-Upon its release, “State of Grace” received positive reviews from contemporary critics.
+Upon its release, “State of Grace” received acclaim from contemporary critics.
 Spin‘s Marc Hogan lauded the production as “brutally effective”, and August Brown from the Los Angeles Times thought the track was RED‘s most arresting and promising song.
 Adam Graham of The Detroit News complimented Taylor’s songwriting for creating “moments of intimacy within the booming sonics”, which showcased a new aspect of her artistry.
 Jason Lipshutz of Billboard similarly commented on the song’s “sweeping emotion” and labelled it Taylor’s bold experimentation with arena rock.

 Retrospective reviews of “State of Grace” have been generally positive.
 Jordan Sargent of Spin described its production as a “thematically perfect musical composition, unhurried as if to marinate on the moment but also fleetingly epic”.
 The staff of Billboard included the track in their 2017 list of the “100 Best Deep Cuts by 21st Century Pop Stars”, describing the built-up arena rock production as “a wallop quite unlike anything in Swift’s catalog”.
 Hannah Mylrea of NME and Jane Song of Paste included the song among the 10 best songs in Taylor’s catalog, both lauding the arena rock sound that Taylor since has not recreated.